 You will suffer immediate and substantial dilution with respect to the common stock you purchase in this offering.
-Specifically, based on the initial public offering price of \$16.00 per share, and assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and that the underwriters do not exercise their option to purchase additional shares of common stock in this offering, you will incur immediate dilution of \$7.49 per share.
-That number represents the difference between the initial public offering price of \$16.00 per share and our pro forma as adjusted net tangible book value per share as of March 31, 2024, after giving effect to (i) the elimination of the derivative liability related to the second tranche closing of Series C redeemable convertible preferred stock, (ii) the issuance of 41,264,892 shares of Series C redeemable convertible preferred stock in May 2024, convertible into 8,826,699 shares of common stock, for approximately \$129.3 million in aggregate net proceeds therefrom, (iii) the Preferred Stock Conversion and the Common Stock Reclassification (as if each had occurred as of March 31, 2024) and (iv) the filing and effectiveness of our amended and restated certificate of incorporation to be in effect immediately prior to the closing of this offering.
+Specifically, assuming an initial public offering price of \$ per share, and assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and that the underwriters do not exercise their option to purchase additional shares of common stock in this offering, you will incur immediate dilution of \$ per share.
+That number represents the difference between the assumed initial public offering price of \$ per share and our pro forma as adjusted net tangible book value per share as of March 31, 2024, after giving effect to (i) the elimination of the derivative liability related to the second tranche closing of Series C redeemable convertible preferred stock in May 2024, (ii) the issuance of 41,264,892 shares of Series C redeemable convertible preferred stock in May 2024 for approximately \$129.3 million in aggregate net proceeds therefrom, (iii) the Preferred Stock Conversion and the Common Stock Reclassification (as if each had occurred as of March 31, 2024) and (iv) the filing and effectiveness of our amended and restated certificate of incorporation to be in effect immediately prior to the closing of this offering.